findexar/qwiket-findexar/templates/base/cid-user-rsp.md

 Cashing out your subscription earnings is simple.
 Fill out our invoice form, and we'll transfer your earnings via Stripe.
 No complicated processes, just straightforward payments.
 Note that the minimum payout is $20.

-## Are You Eligible?

-To qualify for our RSP, you need:
-- A blog or content platform with over 10,000 unique monthly visitors
-- Original sports or fantasy sports content

 ## The Qwiket Advantage: Why Choose Our Program?